aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 ![Do it again with the like](images/03-cp-createactiongroup-like.png)

-### Update build scripts to upload docker images to both regions
+### [4] Replicate build artifacts

-In the previous section, we automated the deployments into another region.
-Now we have to update the rest of the build steps to upload artifacts into the secondary region.
-As part of the infrastructure automation, we gave you the application for both **core** and **like** services.
+There are a number of ways to replicate your artifacts to another region.
+For S3, we could use [S3 Cross Region Replication](), for ECR, there are solutions like [some solution]().
+In this case, we will update our build scripts to push the same Docker container to another region.
+In the previous section, we automated the deployments into another region and as part of the workshop initialization, we gave you the application for both **core** and **like** services.
 We will now have to update the buildspec_prod.yml file of both services to upload the container images to the secondary region.

 <details>
 <summary>Learn more: What is a buildspec file?</summary>

   In this workshop, we created an [AWS CodePipeline](https://aws.amazon.com/codepipeline/) stage that calls [AWS CodeBuild](https://aws.amazon.com/codebuild/),  which is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.

   AWS CodeBuild uses a definition file called a buildspec yaml file.
 The contents of the buildspec will determine what AWS actions CodeBuild should perform.
 The key parts of the buildspec are Environment Variables, Phases, and Artifacts.
 See [Build Specification Reference for AWS CodeBuild](http://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html).

 </details>

 You have (2) options at this point:

-Follow the steps below, using the provided documentation (and hints if you get stuck), to add lines of instrumentation code to the Like service.
+1. Follow the steps below, using the provided documentation (and hints if you get stuck), to add lines of instrumentation code to the Like service.
 If you go this route, try not spend more than 5 min on each step if you're at an AWS event with a time limit.
 We want you to be able to get through as many of the labs as possible.

 OR

-Run the `bootstrap/secondary-region/setup` script.
+2. Run the `bootstrap/secondary-region/setup` script.
 If you're short on time or would rather focus on the traffic management bits later in the workshop, reveal and follow the Option 2 step by step below.

 **Choose your adventure!**